TechieGhaida/GameLog/README.md

 # Lootra - Your Digital Gaming Journey

 Lootra is a modern web application that helps gamers track their gaming journey, achievements, and build their digital gaming legacy.
-With a sleek cyberpunk design and intuitive interface, GameLog makes it easy to manage and showcase your gaming progress.
+With a sleek design and intuitive interface, Lootra makes it easy to manage and showcase your gaming progress.

 ## Features